 Having to cut pavers is often what precludes people from tackling a paver project by themselves.
 Handling a saw is a hard, expensive, and dangerous business that most people choose to shy away from.
-So how to avoid that and make a curved paver walkway without cutting pavers?
+So, how to avoid that and make a curved paver walkway without cutting pavers?

-Curved walkways and patios bring can bring an extra dose of refinement to your hardscape project.
+Curved walkways and patios can bring an extra dose of refinement to your hardscape project.
 Choosing to use pavers alone is elegant enough already, but choosing to use them on a curved design can add a whole other level to your project.

 However, cutting pavers, especially not in a straight line, is a complicated business.
 There’s no way around it, it can only be done with the help of a saw, like a masonry or demolition saw.

-Don’t worry.
-You have options.
+Don’t worry – you have options.
 With a bit of planning, you can design a curved walkway accounting for the curves and use math to avoid having to cut any pavers at all.

 Curved Paver Walkway Without Cutting Pavers — Math is All You Need